Mt. Lincoln Rock Climbing

 : Mt.
 Lincoln

 Lincoln's Throat ascends a drainage gully on the west side of Mt.
 Lincoln.
 To get to the gully, hike the Old Bridal Path for roughly a mile.
 When the trail makes a sharp left turn with a moderate drop to your right, descend here through the trees to an old logging road.
 Follow this road alongside the brook eventually hiking in the brook proper.
 Follow this all the way up passing 2 other gullies, one coming down from the right, the other from the left.
 The gully on the left takes you to the Serpe...[more]
-Browse More Classics in NH
+Browse More Classics in New Hampshire

 By Nolan Huther